 There are also photographs of Hornsby Rugby teams taken during the 1940s and 1950s and evidence that a club was established in 1954 and competed in the Gordon-Northern Districts Rugby Union competition.

 Moves to re-establish the club began with an initial public meeting at the Pymble Community Hall in late 1961.
 The move to form the club was in response to the Sydney Rugby Union’s decision to establish a Second Division of the Sydney Grade Competition in 1962.
+This process was largely driven by John Carroll and Ray Louis who had been involved with other north shore clubs but saw the worth in expanding Rugby to the Hornsby district.
+Both these men went on to be long term servants of the club.
 There was also a Hornsby Rugby Junior club at this time established in 1956 by Gordon Clifford who went on to be a major contributor to the establishment of the senior club.
 The junior club ceased to exist in 1968 but reformed in 2000 and is now fielding teams in most age groups.

 Just one week before the new competition was due to start the club had only sixteen players.
-During the next week one of the club’s founders, John Carroll, attended the Gordon club’s grading’s night and enticed thirteen ungraded players to come to the Hornsby club.
+During the next week John Carroll attended the Gordon club’s grading’s night and enticed thirteen ungraded players to come to the Hornsby club.

 The Club opened the 1962 season with twenty-nine players and entered two teams in the competition with Waitara Oval as its home ground.
 Numbers of players increased in ensuing years allowing a Third Grade side to be entered in 1963 and a Fourth Grade side in 1964.